ksumesh431/obsidian-docs/Kubernetes/Scheduling.md

 ## Taints (On NODES)
 The tainted nodes will by default restrict all pods
 ![](Images/Pasted%20image%2020230211231513.png)
-> The **NoExecute** makes sure any existing "Pods which dont tolerate the taint" be removed
+> The **NoExecute** makes sure any existing "Pods which dont tolerate the taint" be removed from the node

 **<u>**To UnTaint a node, use the same command as taint with a - in the end**</u>**
 ![](Images/Pasted%20image%2020230211233918.png)